On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: THE MMD ALGORITHM

 For each of the resulting graphs, we calculate the structural Hamming distance \citep{tsamardinos2006max}, i.e., the number of differing edges, to the ground truth graph.
 We repeat the experiment for 1000 datasets.

 Finally, we conducted a Mann-Whitney $U$ test for the null-hypothesis that the distributions of the SHD of MMD and TreePC are not stochastically ordered.
-The test yields a $p$-value of $p=2.00\cdot 10^{-161}$.
+The test yields a $p$-value of $p=6.54\cdot 10^{-103}$.

-As another check to demonstrate the utility of the purely graphically redundant tests, we have also conducted an additional experiment, similar to \cref{fig:sp_fails_against_mmd}.
+As another check to demonstrate the utility of the PGM-redundant tests, we have also conducted an additional experiment, similar to \cref{fig:sp_fails_against_mmd}.
 We compared three different sets of tests that we could use in the optimization.
-One set is the baseline, one contains additional Graphoid-redundant tests, and the third one contains additional non-Graphoid-redundant tests.
-We observed that the additional Graphoid-redundant tests did not change the results, while the additional non-Graphoid-redundant tests significantly improved the results.
+One set is the baseline, one contains additional GA-redundant tests, and the third one contains additional non-GA-redundant tests.
+We observed that the additional GA-redundant tests did not change the results, while the additional non-GA-redundant tests significantly improved the results.